 If you notice peeled or cracked eyelets of hiking shoes, it is a sign that they are soon to be worn out.

-If you could see small cracks and hairline with your naked eye, it’s time to buy a new pair of hiking boots.
-Insole are generally check just by looking, but if you want to be sure you could check by this experiment.
+If you could see small cracks and hairlines with your naked eye, it’s time to buy a new pair of hiking boots.
+The insole is generally checked just by looking, but if you want to be sure you could check by this experiment.
 You could check by jumping from a small height and if you could feel pain beneath your feet, then your insole is worn out.

 Worn out Tread

 Tread is the most important part of hiking boots, it creates a grip between the foot and the ground.
-Poor tread creates a huge risk of falls or slip which could to serious injury.
-Several tread patterns are designed for a specific terrain.
+Poor tread creates a huge risk of falls or slips which could to serious injury.
+Several tread patterns are designed for specific terrain.
 Tread in hiking boots never last and after a certain amount of time, it’s mandatory to buy a new pair of hiking boots.
-So how to check if your tread in hiking boots are worn out?
+So how to check if your tread in hiking boots is worn out?

 Tread is the only thing that always is connected to the ground.
 On a trip, hikers go through rocks, rugged paths, unpaved roads that destroy the tread of hiking boots.
 The average life span of tread in hiking boots is between 300 – 400 miles.
 This is an estimate and it could happen faster according to the paths.
-Angle of walking also affects the wearing out tread.
-Some hikers prefer tex to pronate when they walk, so their hiking boots tear are mostly from sides.
+The angle of walking also affects the wearing-out tread.
+Some hikers prefer tex to pronate when they walk, so their hiking boots tear are mostly from the sides.

 If you could not see the lines at the bottom of your Hiking boots, it’s mandatory to replace your Hiking boots and get a new pair.